icdfa/soc-training-program/Module-2/Labs/Week-7-Lab-Firewall-Log-Analysis.md

 # Week 7 Lab: Firewall Log Analysis

+## Learning Outcomes

+By the end of this lab, you will be able to:

+- Parse and filter firewall logs using command-line tools or a SIEM.
+- Identify port scanning activity from firewall logs.
+- Determine the source and scope of a network scan.
+- Correlate firewall logs with other data sources to investigate security events.

 ## Objective

 To practice analyzing firewall logs to identify and investigate suspicious network traffic.